• Skip to primary navigation

 • The mushrooms can be reheated gently in the oven to re-crisp them, but as long as most of the water has been cooked out and it wasn’t raining when you picked them they should keep a reasonably crisp texture.

-• Depending on your mushrooms, their moisture content, and your oven, you may need to bake them a little more or less, or make a batch or two to tweak the crispness and flavors to your taste.
-They make an addicting snack or salad garnish.
+Depending on your mushrooms, their moisture content and your oven, you may need to bake them a little more or less, or make a batch or two to tweak the crispness and flavors to your taste.

 « Dried Ramp Leaf Seasoning / Rub